piofthings/web/dev/_blog/hello-world.md

 I will write more about ```Poet``` in my software oriented [blog](http://sumitmaitra.wordpress.com).

-I shall keep this place solely for IoT projects, Robotics and 3D Printing related stuff only.
+I shall keep this place solely for IoT projects, Robotics and 3D Printing related stuff.

 Okay, back to work now, we have robots to build and things to automate... cheers!